GS-Macherechedze/week4/README.md

 # Week 4: Expense Tracker Management with Data Manipulation Language (DML)

 Great work last week!
-You've become a dab hand at retrieving and summarizing your expense data.
-This week, we'll dive into Data Manipulation Language (DML), empowering you to actively manage your Expense Tracker.
+With just a little more practice you will be an expert at retrieving and summarizing your expense data.
+This week, we'll dive into Data Manipulation Language (DML), empowering you to actively manage your Expense Tracker project.

 ## Learning Objectives: